ariddell/tatom/source/working_with_text.rst

     matrix by default, consider a 4000 by 50000 matrix of word frequencies that is 60% zeros.
-In Python an integer takes up four bytes, so using a sparse matrix saves almost 500M of memory, which is a considerable amount of computer memory.
+In Python an integer takes up four bytes, so using a sparse matrix saves almost 500M of memory, which is a considerable amount of computer memory in the 2010s.
 (Recall that Python objects such as arrays are stored in memory, not on disk).
+If you are working with a very large collection of texts, you may encounter memory errors after issuing the commands above.
+    Provided your corpus is not truly massive, it may be advisable to locate a machine with a greater amount of memory.
+For example, these days it is possible to rent a machine with 64G of memory by the hour.
+Conducting experiments on a random subsample (small enough to fit into memory) is also recommended.

 With this preparatory work behind us, querying the document-term matrix is simple.
 For example, the following demonstrate two ways finding how many times